istvano/dev-machine/README.md

 * `make vm/tart/inventory` will create an ansible inventory file using the VM's ip
 * `make pro/install-reqs` will install ansible requirements
 * `make pro/init` set up required keys and repositories
-* `make pro/run-dekstop` will run ansible and provision the desktop
+* `make pro/dekstop` will run ansible and provision the desktop
-* `make pro/run` will run ansible and provision the vm
+* `make pro/dev` will run ansible and provision the vm with dev tools
+* `make pro/workspace` will run ansible and provision dev workspace
+* `make pro/snap` will run ansible and installs postman and other snap packages
+* `make pro/misc` will run ansible and provision multimedia and office apps

 ## Info